sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 - EAP-MD5
 - PAP

 Mac-based Authentication Bypass (MAB) is configured per port.
-For MAB to be used for authentication it needs to be is configured as an authentication method in method list for the port by Authentication Manager, MAB authentication is done in the order in which the methods are configured.
+For MAB to be used for authentication it needs to be configured as an authentication method in the method list for the port by Authentication Manager, MAB authentication is done in the order in which the methods are configured.
 If first in the list, MAB occurs first.
 If second in the list after 802.1x, MAB will occur if 802.1X times out or fails.
 802.1X timeout is determined by the following time period:

 Timeout  = (maxReAuthReqIdentity + 1) * txPeriod